miaomiao1205/xir_BDUMDR/README.md

 >**Tevatron installation**

-Then, we use the [tevatron](https://github.com/texttron/tevatron/tree/tevatron-v1) tool for DMDR training.
-Run the following command for a quick tevatron installation.
+Then, we use the [tevatron](https://github.com/texttron/tevatron/tree/tevatron-v1) tool for training multilingual dense retriever.
+Please run the following command for a quick tevatron installation.

 ```bash
 cd src/tevatron